 Overview of this information collection:

-(2) Title of the Form/Collection: Short-form Registration Statement of Individuals (Foreign Agents).
+(2) The title of the Form/Collection: Supplemental Registration Statement of Individuals (Foreign Agents)

-(3) The agency form number and the applicable component of the Department sponsoring the collection: Form CRM-156.
+(3) The agency form number and the applicable component of the Department sponsoring the collection: Form CRM-154.
 Criminal Division, U.S. Department of Justice.

-(5) An estimate of the total number of respondents and the amount of time Start Printed Page 46571estimated for an average respondent to respond: The estimated total number of respondents is 523, who will complete each response within approximately one and a half hours, twice a year.
+(5) An estimate of the total number of responses and the amount of time estimated for an average response: There are approximately 491 respondents who will complete each response within approximately one and a half hours, twice a year.

-(6) An estimate of the total public burden (in hours) associated with the collection: The estimated total public burden associated with this information collection is 224 hours annually.
+(6) As estimate of the total public burden (in hours) associated with the collection: 1,350 annual burden hours.

-If additional information is required contact: Brenda E. Dyer, Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Patrick Henry Building, 601 D Street, NW., Suite 1600, Washington, DC 20530.Start Signature
+If additional information is required contact: Brenda E. Dyer, Deputy Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Patrick Henry Building, Suite 1600, 601 D Street NW., Washington, DC 20530.Start Signature

 Brenda E. Dyer,